Which Cleric Domain and Deity Should You Choose in Baldur’s Gate 3?

 Tempest Domain

-The Tempest Domain is centered around lightning, thunder, and storms.
-It’s mainly an offensive Domain that provides proficiency with Martial Weapons and Heavy Armor, so it’s perfect for Clerics that want to be on the front lines and deal massive damage.
-Its unique feature is Wrath of the Storm, a spell that strikes a foe and deals 2-16 lightning damage (or half of that on a failed Saving Throw).
+The BG3 Tempest Cleric Domain is centered around lightning, thunder, and storms.
+It’s mainly an offensive Domain that provides proficiency with Martial Weapons and Heavy Armor, so it’s perfect for Clerics who want to be on the front lines and deal massive damage.
+Its unique feature is Wrath of the Storm, a spell that strikes a foe and deals 2-16 Lightning damage (or half of that on a failed Saving Throw).
+I found the Wrath of the Storm feature to help me the most in the game’s brutal battles, so I highly recommend it.

 Here are all the spells that a Tempest Domain Cleric learns as they level up.